lambdaclass/employee-search-engine/README.md

 # LambdaClass Employee Search Engine

-By passing a picture of a person this program returns you the LambdaClass employee more similar to.
+A Flutter application that returns the LambdaClass employee closest to the picture you take.

 ## Run Docker